Him188/kotlin-jvm-blocking-bridge/BridgeFeatures.md

     enableForModule = true
 }
 ```
-, **all** `susupend` functions will be compiled with a blocking bridge if possible.
+**all** `suspend` functions will be compiled with a blocking bridge if possible.
 This is practically like adding `@JvmBlockingBridge` to every `suspend` functions and suppress errors if not applicable.

 In other words, if function has the following characteristics, they do not have blocking bridges.
-Otherwise whey do.
+Otherwise, they do.
 - is not `suspend`
-- is local
+- is local (e.g., inside another function)
 - is `private` or inside `private` or `internal` class
 - is `internal` without `@PublishedApi`
 - has `@JvmSynthetic` (invisible from Java)